smckech/lordcephei.github.io/pages/lmtut.md

 <hr style="height:5pt; visibility:hidden;" />
 ### _Step 5: GW set up(almost there)_

 Once self consistency has been achieved with the desired parameters within DFT, you can start a qsGW calculation.
-First you have to create an input files for the GW package, once again the lmto package has the capability to make tempelate *GWinput*{: style="color: green"} which can be utulised through
+First you have to create the input files for the GW package, once again the lmto package has the capability to make tempelate *GWinput*{: style="color: green"} which can be utulised through

 	$ echo -1 | lmfgwd ctrl.ext